AirGateway/bookingpad-user-guide/_agencyportal_docs/overview.md

 ## Manage Agents

-In this section, Agenciees can do the following:
+In this section, Agencies can do the following:

 * See the access granted agents list status and privilege level
 * Invite new agents